-You and certain dependents are eligible to apply for Plan scholarships if you have been eligible for the Fund benefits for two consecutive years immediately preceding January 1st of the year in which the scholarship will be awarded.
-A break in eligibility of up to 90 days (180 days if break is due to disability and you are receiving either short-term disability or workers' compensation) will not be counted as a break in service with respect to the two consecutive year eligibility requirement which, if it was, would require the count to start again.
-However, it will also not count toward satisfying the two consecutive year requirement.
-Eligibility is based on employment status with employer.
+You and certain dependents are eligible to apply for Plan scholarships if you have been eligible for the Fund benefits for two of the last three years immediately preceding the first day of the application period.
+Eligibility is based on employment status with your employer.
 Member dues do not cover eligibility for the 32BJ Training Fund or the 32BJ Training Fund Scholarship program.

 Dependents are eligible to apply for scholarships if they meet the requirements described.